 - Place your record inside of a paper sleeve (definitely do not use plastic!)

 - Put your glass plates inside the oven which was preheated to approximately 70 degrees Celsius.

 - Keep your glass plates inside until they get hot

 - Take them out and place the records between the glass plates for as long as the glass needs to cool down to room temperature and voila!
 Repeat the process if there are more severe warps.

 You can also find that some people put the record inside the oven with the glass, but that is a way riskier way of unwarping the records.
-Also, as glass doesn’t really do well in temperature change situations, you should never put cold glass in a hot oven as it could shatter, and you can easily get hurt or damage your oven.
-You can also put smaller weight on the top glass panel to help with the flattening process if you feel like it.
+Also, as glass doesn’t do well in temperature change situations, you should never put cold glass in a hot oven as it could shatter, and you can easily get hurt or damage your oven.
+You can also put a smaller weight on the top glass panel to help make the vinyl flat.

 Option 3: Buying a machine

-If you don’t want to be bothered with DIY ways of preventing damage on your records, you can always turn to industry for a solution.
+If you don’t want to be bothered with DIY ways of preventing damage to your records, you can always turn to the industry for a solution.
 But, minor record warps can be solved easily at home as minor warping is not a huge issue.

-There are several different machines that can help with the warping problem, most of which work on the same principles listed above, using heat and pressure.
+Several different machines can help with the warping problem, most of which work on the same principles listed above, using heat and pressure.
 The problem with these is that they are really expensive, but if you don’t want to be bothered with work (or have a lot of records to recover) you’ll want to get one of these to help you out.

 What causes a record to warp?